bitrise-io/devcenter/_articles/en/reviews/build-trigger-api-draft.md

 In our earlier example, we passed this JSON payload as a string: to be precise, as a JSON object serialized to a string.

-You can also pass it as an object (for example, if you want to call it from JavaScript.
+You can also pass it as an object (for example, if you want to call it from JavaScript).
 To do so, include a root `payload` element or, alternatively, set the JSON object as the value of the `payload` POST parameter.

 Here's a jQuery example using the `payload` parameter: